vbatts/talks/README.md

 ---

-## __Talks through the Years Compilation__
+## __Talks__

-_This list will get stale from time to time ;-) It is a compilation of all of the conferences, camps, and workshops that I have given talks in and led, and been involved in.
-It exemplifies many places of leadership I've had through out the years, and my involvement in the software and opensource communities._
+_This is not a comprehensive list, and I will update it periodically.
+It is a compilation of most of the conferences, camps, and workshops in which I have given talks and/or led._

 ### 2010